Life As a Nursery Worker

 - Planting Material Unloader

-There were about 503,700 jobs for Nursery Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 503,700 jobs in the United States for Nursery Worker.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Nursery Worker by 2026.
 The BLS estimates 76,800 yearly job openings in this field.

 The states with the most job growth for Nursery Worker are Alaska, Nevada, and Vermont.
 Watch out if you plan on working in South Carolina, Florida, or Hawaii.
 These states have the worst job growth for this type of profession.